tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 #### Build and Test the Robo Advisor

 In this section, you will test your Robo Advisor.
-Build the bot and test it on the chatbot window.
+To build your bot, click on the `Build` button in the upper right hand corner.
+Once the build is complete, test it in the chatbot window.
 You should see a conversation like the one below.

 ![Robo Advisor test](Images/bot-test-no-lambda.gif)